5 key things to consider when relocating in retirement

 It’s important to explore and discuss the options that are available to you.
 It can seem easier to stay in your current property in familiar surroundings but remember why you are looking to move home.
 Talk with friends, family and independent advisors about any concerns you have for the future and feel reassured you’re ready to embrace this next chapter in life.

 Here at Homewise it’s our mission to help people retire happy.
 With our Home for Life Plan, we help people to find the perfect home for their retirement.
-The Home for Life Plan is a lifetime lease option which means you pay a one-off discounted price* to live in the property of your choice without rent, mortgage or interest repayments, and are secured to live there for your lifetime.
+The Home for Life Plan is a lifetime lease option which means you pay a one-off reduced price* to live in the property of your choice without rent, mortgage or interest repayments, and are secured to live there for your lifetime.

 If you’re over 60 years old and looking to move, find out how we could help you save up to 59% on the price of your next home!
 Call 0800 043 4488 or fill in our contact form today.